Quasisymmetric Schubert calculus: Introduction

 and

 Furthermore, if $X$ has a CW-structure with $e$ being a $0$-cell, then the quotient map

 endows $J_n(X)$ with the structure of a CW-complex, thereby making $J(X)$ a CW-complex as well.

+We find that $J(\mathbb{CP}^\infty)$ behaves in many ways like a generalized flag variety.
+In Schubert calculus, one has a basis of $H^*(G/P)$ given by the cellular cohomology classes of the Schubert varieties of $G/P$.
+The cells of $J(\mathbb{CP}^\infty)$ constructed above are analogous to Schubert varieties and their classes as analogous to Schubert classes.
+In combinatorial Schubert calculus, one identifies Schubert classes with, for example, Schur functions or Schubert polynomials; for us, the monomial quasisymmetric functions $M_\alpha$ play an analogous role.

-We will find that $J(\mathbb{CP}^\infty)$ behaves in many ways like a generalized flag variety.
-However, unlike generalized flag varieties, which are naturally smooth quasiprojective (Ind)-varieties, $J(\mathbb{CP}^\infty)$ cannot be realized as a normal quasiprojective variety; this fact, discussed in \autoref{sec:not_normal}, causes some technical complications when we study the $K$-theory of $J(\mathbb{CP}^\infty)$.
+However, unlike generalized flag varieties, which are naturally smooth quasiprojective (ind)-varieties, $J(\mathbb{CP}^\infty)$ cannot be so realized.
+This fact, discussed in \autoref{sec:not_normal}, causes some interesting complications when we study the $K$-theory of $J(\mathbb{CP}^\infty)$.